MediaComem/smapshot-api/README.md

 Command                   | Description
 :------------------------ | :------------------------------------------------------------------
-`npm run compose`         | Start the application and install dependencies the first time.
+`npm run compose:app`     | Start the application and install dependencies the first time.
-`npm run compose:install` | Run `npm install` to install missing/updated dependencies (slower).

 Visit http://localhost:1337 once the application has started.